 Forgetting to clean your walls doesn't reveal too much evidence of your cleaning absence.
 It's unlikely that the average houseguest will notice you haven't cleaned your walls unless they're covered from floor to ceiling with chocolate-smudged fingerprints.
 Even if you haven't cleaned them since moving into your house, cleaning walls is not a top priority on people's spring cleaning lists—unless you have white walls.

-Everyone warned me that white walls with children was a no-go but, with each warning, my resolve grew.
+Everyone warned me that white walls with children were a no-go, but with each warning, my resolve grew.
 The thing is, I like my dirt, grime, and whatever else right where I can see it.
 How else would I be able to wipe off the fingerprints and filth as soon as it appears?
-And yes, I do drive my family (including the dog) bonkers with these antics.

-If you want to take a walk on the wild (slightly neurotic) side, then come along with me on a wall-washing journey.
-Here’s how to make sure your walls are absolutely sparkling—even if they’re hidden by a layer of forgiving beige paint and an eggshell finish.
+If you want to take a walk on the wild side, come along with me on a wall-washing journey.
+Here's how to ensure your walls are sparkling—even when hidden by a layer of forgiving beige paint and an eggshell finish.